hahmed377/JenkinsTestingApp/README.md

 npm test
 ```

-The test for posts will fail ( as expected ) if the database has not been correctly setup.
+The test for posts will fail ( as expected ) if the database has not been correctly setup it will not work.
-test.